cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 The escaping rules of JSON strings are applied equivalently for text-based byte string literals, e.g., `\\` stands for a single backslash and `\'` stands for a single quote.
-(See {{concat}} for details.)

-### Prefixed String Literals {#prefixed-lit}

-Single-quoted string literals can be prefixed by a sequence of ASCII letters and digits, starting with a letter, and using either lower case or upper case throughout.
-»false«, »true«, »null«, and »undefined« cannot be used as such prefixes.
+However, to facilitate parsing, in single-quoted strings EDN excludes certain escaping mechanisms available for double-quoted strings:

+* `\/` is an escape in JSON that is available for EDN text strings as well to ensure all JSON texts are EDN literals.
+  Since EDN's single-quoted strings to not occur in JSON, this legacy compatibility feature is not available for them.
+* `\u`-based escapes are not available for characters in the range from U+0020 to U+007e (essentially, printable ASCII).

+Single-quoted string literals can occur unprefixed and stand for the byte string that encodes its text string value (the "content"), or be prefixed by what looks like an application-extension prefix (see
+{{app-lit}}).

-This means that the text string value (the "content") of the single-quoted string literal is not used directly as a byte string, but is further processed in a way that is defined by the meaning given to the prefix.
+In a prefixed string literal, the text content of the single-quoted string literal is not used directly as a byte string, but is further processed in a way that is defined by the meaning given to the prefix.
 Depending on the prefix, the result of that processing can, but need not be, a byte string value.